gtembry/301-daily-journal/LJ-code-301.md

 ## Learning journal code 301 - day 15

  Today I learned that one major benefit of client-side routing in terms of user-experience is that it avoid server requests.
 Therefore, it's faster.

+# Learning journal code 301 - day 16

+Today I learned that we could not capture a screenshot of point on a map using the google maps api, then exporting it to said captured image to a different page.